Surat Municipal Corporation

-Surat Municipal Corporation is the local civic body responsible for the administration of Surat, Gujarat which has come into being under the Bombay Provincial Municipal Act, 1949.
+Surat Municipal Corporation (SMC) is the local civic body responsible for the administration of Surat, Gujarat which has come into being under the Bombay Provincial Municipal Act, 1949.
 The Surat Municipal Corporation was established on 2 October 1966.
-Surat Municipal Corporation area 462.149 sq km.
-It carries out all the obligatory functions and discretionary functions entrusted by the BPMC Act, 1949 with the following mission.
+Surat Municipal Corporation area 462.149 km2.
+It carries out the designated functions under the 1949 Act, with the following mission.

 To make Surat a dynamic, vibrant, self-reliant and sustainable city with all basic amenities, Surat Municipal Corporation perceives its role as the principal facilitator and provider of services as detailed below to provide a better quality of people life.

 History

 Surat Municipal Corporation is local self-government that came into being under the provisions of the Bombay Provincial Municipal Act, 1949 carries out all the obligatory & discretionary functions prescribed thereunder.

-2021 Results
+2021 results

 Services

-Surat Municipal Corporation perceives its role as the principal facilitator and provider of services as detailed below to provide a better quality of life.
+Surat Municipal Corporation perceives its role as the principal facilitator and provider of services to provide a better quality of life.